 When I was young, lots of hippies were on the loose.
-I was at university (does my phraseology mislead you into thinking I’m British?) in a classroom full of students waiting for the teacher.
+I was at university (oh, how British!) a million years ago in a classroom full of students waiting for the teacher.

 Finally, in walked a young-ish man with long-ish hair, wearing hippie-ish clothes.